samclark2015/LightBerry/README.md

 ### Supported Device Types
 This list will be updated as more device implementations become supported:
 - Switch (on/off)
+  - `{deviceId}/on`: Publish to this MQTT topic to turn on the device
+  - `{deviceId}/off`: Publish to this MQTT topic to turn off the device
+  - `{deviceId}/status`: Subscribe to this MQTT topic to receive status updates about the device

 ### Environment Variables
 #### Server